Hospice vs. Palliative Care | AuthoraCare back top top

 What’s the difference?

-Ultimately, the goals of both hospice and palliative care are similar: to relieve symptoms of a serious illness, provide comfort from pain and improve quality of life for the whole family.
+Ultimately, the goals of both hospice and advanced illness or palliative care are similar: to relieve symptoms of a serious illness, provide comfort from pain and improve quality of life for the whole family.
 Yet how these goals are achieved and when a person is eligible for each type of care can be different.

 Mother and Daughter